-More commands

-curl url downloads the url

-tar file handles tar files

-cmd1 cmd2 pipe cmd1 output to cmd2

-sort file sorts the lines of file

-source file run the cmds in file

-grep arg file search for arg in file

-cut flags output cut part of output

-arg [arg] mandatory argument optional argument
+downloads the url handles tar files pipe cmdl output to cmd2 sorts the lines of file run the cmds in file search for arg in file cut part of output arg [arg] mandatory argument optional argument

-• "-c" tells cut to cut characters.
+- "-c" tells cut to cut characters.

-"-8" means keep up-to-and-including character
+- "-8" means keep up-to-and-including character eight.

+- "10-" means keep 10 and higher.